wendajiang/wendajiang.github.io/content/reading/ostep30.md

 // threadc free(50);
 ```

-As comments, threadc free 50 bytes memory, if it awake threadb, the result is correct, but if it awake threada, it's error.
-The sollution is introduce the `pthread_cond_broadcase` semantic.
+As comments, `threadc` free 50 bytes memory, if it awake `threadb`, the result is correct, but if it awake `threada`, it's error.
+The solution is introduce the `pthread_cond_broadcase` semantic.

-In general, if you find that your program only works when you change your signals to broadcasts (but you don't think it should need to), you probably have a buf, fix it!
+In general, if you find that your program only works when you change your signals to broadcasts (but you don't think it should need to), you probably have a bug, fix it!

-# Implementation uing mutex
+# Implementation using mutex

 ```cpp
 struct condition {